-Let us start our overview of the Island Communities or also called Barrier Islands with the crown jewels in Sarasota’s neighborhood: the barrier islands of Anna Maria Island, Longboat Key, Lido-, Bird- and Siesta Key.
-Further south is the islands of Casey- and Manasota Key.
-Don Pedro Key and the Gasparilla Islands and some other tiny keys are at the tail of the chain of keys.
+Let us start our overview of the Island Communities or also called Barrier Islands.
+Florida's Gulf Coast is blessed with many islands that line up like crown jewels on a string.
+Starting to the north off the coast of Bradenton lays the barrier islands of Anna Maria Island, Longboat Key.
+Driving south you see Lido-, Bird- and famous Siesta Key.
+Further south are the islands of Casey- and Manasota Key.
+Don Pedro Key and the Gasparilla Islands and some tiny keys are at the tail of the chain of keys.

 An Island with a perfect Beach

 Anna Maria Island is the northernmost of a string of barrier islands that extends in a southerly direction.
 Located on the West Coast of Florida, about 35 Miles south of Tampa, Anna Maria Island is the barrier between the turquoise waters of the Gulf of Mexico and Tampa Bay.
 Almost 8 miles of white-sand beaches are stretching along the Gulf coastline southwards to Longboat Key Pass.

 Lush sub-tropical vegetation surrounds the beautiful homes on the key.
 Those homes are barely visible.
 When you hear the island birds, you feel the peace and security of times gone.
 It is so relaxing on Anna Maria Island that you want to stay forever.